An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Introduction

-In this paper, we focus on resource estimation and experiment with the HHL algorithm on several applications selected from domain science, such as power grid and thermal diffusion applications.
-Different from the previous works about asymptotic and non-asymptotic resource analysis~\cite{HHL, ambainis2012, clader2013preconditioned, childs17, scherer2017concrete, chakraborty18, subasi19, lin22, costa2022, vazquez2022enhancing, jennings2023}, we investigate the factors affecting the final accuracy, resource cost, and fault-tolerant hardware requirements.
-Our experiments show the effectiveness of the HHL algorithm in scientific applications with a low precision in quantum phase estimation.
-Working with Microsoft Azure Quantum resource estimator, we summarize the exponential dependency of quantum resources on the number of clock qubits in HHL circuits and demonstrate a possible method to reduce the demands on physical qubits in fault-tolerant quantum computing.
+In this paper, we focus on resource estimation and experiment with the HHL algorithm on several applications selected from domain science, such as power grid and climate projection.
+Different from the previous works about asymptotic and non-asymptotic resource analysis~\cite{HHL, ambainis2012, clader2013preconditioned, childs17, scherer2017concrete, chakraborty18, subasi19, lin22, costa2022, vazquez2022enhancing, jennings2023}, we investigate the factors affecting the final accuracy, resource cost, and~fault-tolerant hardware requirements.
+Our experiments show the effectiveness of the HHL algorithm in scientific applications with a low accuracy in quantum phase estimation.
+Working with the Microsoft Azure Quantum resource estimator~\cite{beverland2022assessing, van2023using}, we summarize the exponential dependency of quantum resources on the number of clock qubits in HHL circuits and demonstrate a possible method to reduce the demands on physical qubits in fault-tolerant quantum~computing.

-The paper is organized as follows.
-Section~\ref{sec:background} introduces the idea of quantum linear system solvers, with implementation-related details.
-Section~\ref{sec:tools} presents the simulator, NWQSim~\cite{nwqsim}, and the resource estimation tool.
+This paper is organized as follows: Section~\ref{sec:background} introduces the idea of quantum linear system solvers, with~implementation-related details.
+Section~\ref{sec:tools} presents the simulator, NWQSim~\cite{nwqsim}, and~the resource estimation tool.
 Next, we explore the factors of interest in evaluating numerical experiments in Section~\ref{sec:factors} and perform those experiments in Section~\ref{sec:applications}.
 Finally, we discuss the limitations in Section~\ref{sec:discussion} and conclude the implications of our work on domain science applications in Section~\ref{sec:conclusion}.

-\section{Quantum Linear Systems and the Implementation of the Solver}
+\section{Quantum Linear Systems and the Implementation of the~Solver}